dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/loading-accounts/_index.md

 ![Column Filter Menu](image-092.jpg)

-A Filter icon in front of the column heading means that a filter has been applied.
+A {{%icon icon="filter"%}} Filter icon in front of the column heading means that a filter has been applied.

-To remove any selected filters, click on the Filter button and then check the box for {{% icon icon="square-check" %}}**Select All** to remove all filters.
+To remove any selected filters, click on the Filter button and then check the box for
+{{% icon icon="square-check" %}}**Select All**  to remove all filters.

 If you filter columns, you can use the {{% button %}}Reset Filter{{% /button %}} button to remove filters vs. removing  the filter from the column itself.

 ![Column Filter Menu](image-088.jpg)